privatenumber/vue-just-ssr/README.md

 #### Vue router
 If you want to add routing, install Vue Router (`npm i vue-router`) and add it to your custom `create-app` file.

-The [Vue SSR guide](https://ssr.vuejs.org/guide/routing.html#routing-with-vue-router) recommends splitting up your router file and exporting a `createRouter` function to import into to your `create-app` file.
+The [Vue SSR guide](https://ssr.vuejs.org/guide/routing.html#routing-with-vue-router) recommends organizing your router in a separate file (eg. `create-router.js`) that exports a `createRouter` function and importing it into `create-app.js`.

-In your `createApp` function, make sure you return the instantiated router via the `router` property in the `create-app` return object.

-In your App entry-point, simply mount `<router-view />`.
+In your App entry-point, simply render `<router-view />`.

 **`create-app.js`**